esolution-architects/AWS-EB---Ora-11.2-XE---Data-Import/README.md

     - DUMP_FILE: < Name of the dump file uploaded to the S3 bucket, i.e. data_dump.dmp >
     - REFRESH: < Set to 'true' if you're refreshing the data.
 Set to 'false' if you're importing the data in the database for this first time >

-  Note: If the REFRESH variable is set to true, this source will drop the user and Tablespace, before creating a new user and tablespace.
+  Note: If the REFRESH variable is set to true, this source will drop the user and tablespace, before creating a new user and tablespace.
 Otherwise, this will just create a new user and tablespace, without attempting to drop the user/tablespace.

   After launching the Environment, it will build your environment and perform the data import.
 The Environemnt will remain in grey status until the import is complete.
-Once completed, download the full logs and verify the import was successful (usually found in eb-activity.log and eb-docker/containers/eb-current-app/<container-id>-stdouterr.log).
+Once completed, download the full logs and verify the import was successful (usually found in eb-activity.log and eb-docker/containers/eb-current-app/< container-id >-stdouterr.log).
 If the import was successful, terminate the environment and delete the application.